 Due to security concerns, Farm Camp does not allow summer staff to have visitors while camp is in session.

 Smoking is not permitted on Farm Camp premises.
 The use of any controlled substances is absolutely prohibited while you are a staff member at Farm Camp.
 Absolutely NO alcoholic beverages may be brought onto camp property and no one is to return to camp under the influence.
 If it is found that you have been any of the aforementioned you will be promptly asked to leave camp.

 We fully screen all applicants before hire and during Staff Training with thorough background, reference checks and fingerprinting.
 This includes county, state, and national databases.

 Staff Payment Options

 Although we can issue standard checks (cheques) for payment, we do require that all domestic staff (or international staff who have American bank accounts) enroll for direct deposit.
-Both international and domestic staff can also choose to receive their salary on a Pay Card which operates as a debit card.
-Information about setting up direct deposit or pay cards will be provided after hiring, but before the start of camp.
+Both international and domestic staff can also choose to receive their salary on a Pay Card which operates like a debit card.
+Information about setting up direct deposit or pay cards will be provided after hiring but before the start of camp.